nguyenhoanghuycqtv/ct449-fe/README.md

-# MEVN Backend Repository Readme
+# MEVN Frontend Repository Readme

-This repository contains the backend code for a project that uses the MEVN stack (MongoDB, Express, Vue, Node.js).
-The purpose of this repository is to handle server-side requests and database operations.
+This repository contains the frontend code for a project that uses the MEVN stack (MongoDB, Express, Vue, Node.js).
+The purpose of this repository is to create the user interface for the application.

 ## Technologies Used

-- MongoDB: a NoSQL database used to store and manage data.
-- Express: a backend web framework used to handle HTTP requests.
 - Vue: a frontend JavaScript framework used to create user interfaces.
-- Node.js: a server-side JavaScript runtime used to run JavaScript code outside of a web browser.
+- Vue Router: a routing library used to handle navigation between pages.
+- Axios: a library used to make HTTP requests from the frontend.
 - Tailwind CSS: a utility-first CSS framework used to style the frontend.

 ## Getting Started

 ### Prerequisites

-To run the backend code, you will need to have Node.js and MongoDB installed on your computer.
+To run the frontend code, you will need to have Node.js installed on your computer.

 ### Installation